- Use the Debug Panel

 - Enable Debug Information in the REST Queries

 - Why Are Result Counts Inaccurate With Folding Enabled?

 - Why Are Some Child Items Not Folded?

 - Prevent Tab Captions From Being Cut Off

 This page assumes you have followed the appropriate steps to implement result folding on your page (see Folding Results).

-One important thing to remember about result folding is that the index doesn’t necessarily fold all of the child items that belong to a parent-child relationship.
+One important thing to remember about result folding is that the index won’t necessarily fold all of the child items that belong to a parent-child relationship.
 Only child items that are already present in the current result set will be folded.
 In other words, the

 range value you specify in the

 Folding component represents the maximum number of child items the index tries to fold per parent-child relationship.